grantcodes/micropub/README.md

       clientId: 'https://mymicropubclientapp.com',
       redirectUri: 'https://mymicropubclientapp.com/indieauthhandler',
       me: 'https://userindiewebsite.com',
-    });
+      state: 'This should be secret or randomly generated per user', });

 If you already have other information stored such as the token and micropub endpoint you want to use you can also pass those in.
 The available options are: